ruvido/5loaves2fish/_code/_posts/2017-03-27-daily-prayer.md

 ---
-# daily-prayer
 title: Daily prayer
 author: Francesco
 summary: I listen to my breath while in silence I close my eyes and I start praying.
   It is 6:30 A.M., everyone is sleeping, the light of the new day that appears from the window is soft and reassuring.
 For me, this is the best moment of the day.
-image: /images/posts/daily-prayer.jpg
+image: "/images/posts/daily-prayer.jpg"
 id: 93
-suggested: [8, 25, 11]
+suggested:
+- 8
+- 25
+- 11
 ---

 Nothing special happens, no particular emotion, but everything simply seems to be **in the right place**.
 With my eyes closed, I address my heart and my spirit to God.
 Full of confidence in Him, I let myself be emptied so as to give space to the Lord, **the One who is**.
 It lasts just half an hour: when the alarm goes off again I prepare an orange juice and try to wake up the rest of the crew.
 And then, like a fixed schedule, the whole day begins: dress up, pack the backpacks, take the children to school and so forth.